snap-stanford/snap-python/doc/source/reference/GetESubGraph.rst

 .. function:: GetESubGraph(Graph, EIdV)

 Returns a subgraph of graph *Graph*.
-The resulting subgraph contains all the edges from *Graph*, which have edge IDs in the *EIdV* vector and all the nodes which connect to at least one edge in *EIdV*.
+The resulting subgraph contains all the edges from *Graph* with edge IDs in *EIdV* and all the nodes that are connected by at least one edge in *EIdV*.
 Nodes and edges in the resulting subgraph have the same IDs as in *Graph*.

 Use this function for multi-graphs, where the edges have edge IDs (class TNEANet).